Rsafwat/cypress-automation-framework/README.md

 Custom commands enhance testing capabilities.
 For instance:

 - `cy.setDate(day, monthNumber, year)` - Sets a date on a date picker component.
-- `cy.generateUniqueEmail(baseEmail)` - Generates a unique email for testing purposes.

 ## Environment and Authentication